 ARTICLE VII: MEETINGS OF THE ASSOCIATION

-Section1: Regular meetings of the association shall be held every first Saturday of the month.
+Section1: Regular meetings of the association shall be held the first Saturday of every two (2) months.
+Members outside Lagos and in diaspora shall be required to join the meetings via an online communication platform agreed upon before the meeting.
 The president however can summon an emergency meeting based on need.

-Section 2: The meeting of the association shall be held based on by-monthly rotation between the Islanders and the Mainlanders- each of the two groups will determine within itself how to host during its turn.
+Section 2a: The meeting of the association shall be held based on by-monthly rotation between the Islanders and the Mainlanders- each of the two groups will determine within itself how to host during its turn.

+Section 2b: The meeting of the association shall be hosted once a year on a rotation basis during the month of December by the SE and SS members.
+Each zone will decide within itself the logistics of hosting the meeting when it is their turn to host.

 ARTICLE VIII: